-For core onsite programming we liaise with organisations such as the National Council for the Blind Ireland (NCBI), Arts and Disability Ireland, Irish Sign Language (ISL) Ireland, and others, to regularly offer bespoke tours and talks for individuals and groups that are hard of hearing, have visual impairment, dementia or autism.
+For core onsite programming we liaise with organisations such as the National Council for the Blind Ireland (NCBI), Arts and Disability Ireland, Irish Sign Language (ISL) Ireland, and others, to regularly offer bespoke tours and talks for individuals and groups that are hard of hearing, have visual impairment, or are living with dementia or autism.

 How we do it: